 Non-drug treatments may also help, including the following:

-See the Physical, Integrative, Behavioral, and Psychosocial Interventions section of the PDQ summary on Pain for more information.
+See the Other Treatments for Pain section of the PDQ summary on Pain for more information.

 Damage to the lining of the mouth and a weakened immune system make it easier for infection to occur.

 Oral mucositis breaks down the lining of the mouth, which lets bacteria and viruses get into the blood.
 When the immune system is weakened by chemotherapy, even good bacteria in the mouth can cause infections.
 Germs picked up from the hospital or other places may also cause infections.

 As the white blood cell count gets lower, infections may occur more often and become more serious.
 Patients who have low white blood cell counts for a long time have a higher risk of serious infections.